"it is part of you - you are part of it.

 Dig, man.
 Dig.

-This scene is fairly great, but SKIDDOO starts real rough.
-The beginning is a drawn-out joyless critique of televisual advertising, as a remote control war erupts between retired gangster named Tough Tony and wife, Carol Channing.
-But his uneventful misery is interrupted when an old mob crony (Cesar Romero) orders Tony to get himself arrested and hauled into jail in order to 'kiss' (kill) "Blue Chips" (Mickey Rooney) who's about to turn state's evidence.
+This scene is fairly great once Gleason finds his footing, but SKIDDOO starts real rough.
+The beginning is a drawn-out joyless critique of televisual advertising, as a remote control war erupts between Gleason's retired gangster (named, heaven's preserve us Tough Tony) and wife Carol Channing (wearing so much mascara her lashes stick together).
+But this uneventful domestic retiree misery is interrupted when Cesar Romero shows up at the dock and orders Tony to get himself arrested and hauled into jail in order to 'kiss' (kill) "Blue Chips" (Mickey Rooney) who's about to turn state's evidence.

-Nothing goes according to plan: Gleason licks the wrong envelope while in prison, gets a conscience ("Gimme a flower") and hallucinates various smoky images, most notably God's, i.e. Groucho Marx's, head on a turning screw.
-Meanwhile Gleason's lovely daughter and her hippy boyfriend head off to God's yacht and Carol inherits the rest of the hippies and starts washing their hair in her kitchen.
+Meanwhile Gleason's lovely daughter and her hippy boyfriend (John Phillip Law) head off to God's yacht for some reason, and Carol inherits the rest of the hippies and starts washing their hair in her kitchen, which is--I guess--better than their feet.

-The plot after that involves a plan to bust out of jail by putting all the remaining blotter pages in a vat of mashed potatoes, thus drugging the prison population so they can sail past the prison walls in a balloon, after first hypnotizing the guards with an electric rainbow colored trash can dance.
-Carol Channing follows her daughter out to God's yacht meanwhile, hippies in tow.
+The plot after that involves a plan to bust out of jail by putting all the remaining blotter pages in a vat of mashed potatoes, thus drugging the prison population so they can sail past the prison walls in a balloon of their hopes and aspirations (first hypnotizing the guards with an electric rainbow colored trash can dance, set to unbearably trite Nilsson music).
+Carol Channing follows her daughter out to God's yacht meanwhile, hippies in tow, singing an even worse song.
 When Gleason fails to kiss Blue Chips, God orders her daughter's death but by then everyone is tripping way too hard to load a gun without hallucinating smiley faces on the bullets.
 Channing boards the yacht like a British admiral and sings the drecky/catchy theme song.
+What was the name of it?
+I had the lyric sheep here somewhere... whoa, leer -ick sheep... that... sounds.... right.

 "...
 I was hanging around with friends from the Hog Farm, who were extras in the movie.
 Skidoo was pro-acid propaganda thinly disguised as a comedy adventure ...
 One of the characters in Skidoo was a Mafia chieftain named God.
 Screenwriter Bill Cannon had suggested Groucho Marx for the part ...
 [Groucho] was concerned about the script of Skidoo because it pretty much advocated LSD which he had never tried, but he was curious.
 Moreover, he felt a certain responsibility to his young audience not to steer them wrong, so could I possibly get him some pure stuff and would I care to accompany him on a trip.
 I did not play hard to get.
 We arranged to ingest those little white tablets one afternoon at the home of an actress in Beverly Hills ...